Frequently Asked Questions

 How do you weigh your bee hives?

 I use a set of in-place scales that allows me to regularly weigh my hives on a set of digital scales.
-We are developing these scales for sale soon.
-Let us know if you would be interested in these on our Contact page.

 Does it matter if I leave it on all year long?